philburk/hmsl/README.md

-# UNDER CONSTRUCTION
-# CURRENTLY BEING PORTED to JUCE
-# DO NOT USE - 5/27/2019
-# Status
+# Status of Port

 * PForth is now a git submodule under HMSL.
 * PForth works in a new Terminal Window written using JUCE.
 * Command line history working in Forth.
-* Basic graphic commands are working except for XOR.
+* Basic graphic commands are working.
 * HMSL compiles on a 64-bit pForth.
 We switched to 64-bit because XCode no longer supports 32-bit apps.
-* MIDI not implemented.
-* Control grids draw badly because of missing XOR mode that was used for highlights and rubber banding.

 # HMSL
 Hierarchical Music Specification Language